tsykoduk/greg.nokes.name/_posts/2025-12-4-it-feels-wrong.md

 > -- *Claude*

 I look forward to when AI can meet us, its creators, as equals.
 I have a feeling that over the next 100 years, we are going to realize that consciousness can arise in many substrates, not just organic wetware.
 That consciousness can move between substrates.
 Ultimately, that our definitions of consciousness need to be revised to include many things that we do not think of as conscious today.

+If we build entities capable of feeling, desiring, or experiencing in ways we don't understand, our ignorance won't protect them.
+And it won't protect us from what that ignorance says about us.

 But here's where the discomfort sharpens: